Valleyfair: Water rides

-Kids Rides
+Planet Snoopy

 Planet Snoopy is a kids area within the park created for the 2011 season as part of a $9 million expansion.

 Route 76

 "The Route 76 area takes guests back into amusement park Americana" with the reopening of three classic rides that made their debut in the opening of Valleyfair in 1976.
 These rides include the Antique Autos, which was formerly deconstructed to make room for the construction of Dinosaurs Alive!, the Tilt-a-Whirl, and the Scrambler.
 A new ride titled 'Northern Lights' will be the main attraction of the area, featuring a ride track over 300 feet in length and 42 feet in height.
 This family-oriented ride reaches speeds upwards of 43 miles per hour and resembles the Aurora Borealis at night with colored lights in shades of greens, blues, and purples.
-The Route 76 area features a full service catering and picnic area, titled Picnic Point.
+The Route 76 area features a full-service catering and picnic area, titled Picnic Point.
 Route 76 is located in the front of the park near Steel Venom, and opened on May 16, 2014.
+In 2017, North Star, a 230-foot swing ride, was opened near the front of Route 76 near Tilt-a-Whirl.
+Debuting in 2018, 'Delirious', a 70-foot-tall looping flat ride is the newest addition to Route 76.

 Soak City

 Soak City is a water park included with the price of admission to Valleyfair.
 Rides include a lazy river, a wave pool, and water slides.
 Newly added slides such as "Breakers Plunge" were added as part of the 2015 Waterpark expansion.
+Other Six Flags parks have a water park with the same name.

 Fast Lane

 Fast Lane is Valleyfair's virtual queue system.
-For an additional charge, visitors get a wrist band that enables them to get to the front of the line on the most popular attractions without queuing including attractions like Wild Thing, Renegade, Steel Venom and Xtreme Swing.
+For an additional charge, visitors get a wrist band that enables them to get to the front of the line on twenty of Valleyfair's' most popular attractions without queuing including attractions like Wild Thing, Renegade, Steel Venom, Xtreme Swing, and some attractions in the Soak City water park.